Why Your Business Should Consider A Robust Integration Strategy Before Committing To A Solution

 When you ask questions like these, you position yourself to better understand not only front-end functionality but also the back-end integration abilities.
-Armed with the proper knowledge, you can plan and set up a scalable integration stack that will enable you to scale, rather than hinder your growth.
-Functionality shouldn’t just end at the front end of an application.
-It’s important that you have a high-level integration strategy in mind.
-Evaluate your strategy on an ongoing basis and make sure that it lines up with your current and more importantly, your future needs.
+Armed with the proper knowledge, you can plan and choose a more robust and scalable integration solution that will enable you to scale, rather than hinder your business growth.

 - Does the application have the needed data transfer capabilities for your strategy?

 - What kind of data needs to be transferred in your integration strategy, and does that data live in the application?

 - Can you access that data, and pull it out for uses in other applications?

 If you don’t complete a proper analysis of what you need and have no strategy in mind, you’ll find yourself in an uncomfortable position.
 If you can’t properly connect your applications together, you are facing less than ideal situation when it comes to transmitting key information across your business, like…